PSTN gateways and toll fraud

 Thus, if any call control rules are in place to restrict who may dial numbers which correspond with numeric Call Routing Rules, then the same restrictions should also be placed on who may call any Virtual Receptions.

 Manually dialing out to a participant from a conference

 Pexip Infinity allows you to manually dial out to participants from a conference, on an ad hoc basis.

-This means that conference participants using Infinity Connect clients could place outbound calls via the PSTN gateway or ITSP.
+This means that conference participants using Connect apps could place outbound calls via the PSTN gateway or ITSP.
 Note that these types of calls may dial out directly to the destination alias or they may use Call Routing Rules.

 In these circumstances, to reduce (but not eliminate) the risk of toll fraud, we recommend that you use PIN-protected conferences (so that only Hosts can dial out).